In the Media

 Prof. Koray Aydin has been quoted in a recent article discussing his research on new biosensor technology.
 Prof. Aydin and his team from the Metamaterials & Nanophotonic Devices Laboratory have created a new nanostructure that absorbs a very narrow spectrum of light—having a bandwidth of just 12 nanometers.
 This ultranarrow band absorber can be used for a variety of applications, including better biosensors, which are more sensitive and able to detect smaller changes in the environment.

-The National Science Foundation (NSF) and Semiconductor Research Corporation (SRC) announced on Tuesday, September 23, 2014 that 9 research grants have been awarded to 10 universities including Northwestern (led by Principal Investigator Prof. Hai Zhou), which total nearly $4 million under a joint program focused on Secure, Trustworthy, Assured and Resilient Semiconductors and Systems (STARSS).
-Read the NSF, SRC, and EE Times articles.
+The National Science Foundation (NSF) and Semiconductor Research Corporation (SRC) have announced that 9 research grants have been awarded to 10 universities including NU (led by Principal Investigator Prof. Hai Zhou), which total nearly $4 million under a joint program focused on Secure, Trustworthy, Assured and Resilient Semiconductors and Systems (STARSS).

 Prof. Peter Dinda and Prof. Gokhan Memik have been quoted in a recent article discussing their mobile technology project, funded by the National Science Foundation and Intel, which involves creating an emotion-sensing interface that allows phones to gauge user satisfaction.